-Uber back running in the Philippines after it pays $9.6M in penalties
+Uber back running in the Philippines after it paid $9.6M in penalties

 The suspension was ordered after Uber apparently flouted a temporary ban on adding new drivers while the regulator worked to catch up with a backlog of applications for drivers seeking ride-hailing permits — though Uber has claimed it had not been adding new drivers during this period (though it had lodged an appeal against the suspension).

 Uber paid a penalty of 190 million Philippine pesos ($3.72M) to get the suspension lifted, according to Reuters, and another 300 million pesos ($5.87M) in financial assistance to drivers.

-The penalty payment is 20x what it had earlier offered to pay to try to settle the dispute.
+The 190M Philippine pesos penalty payment is 20x what Uber had earlier offered to pay to try to settle the dispute.

 “It cost Uber close to half a billion pesos for defying government regulations, putting at risk tens of thousands of Uber (drivers) as well as the riding public,” Aileen Lizada, a board member at the transport regulator, is quoted telling reporters.

-In a statement confirming the lifting of the ban, Uber told us: “We have complied with the requirements outlined by the LTFRB, and are grateful for the opportunity to serve the Philippines again.
+In a statement confirming the lifting of the ban, an Uber spokesperson told us: “We have complied with the requirements outlined by the LTFRB, and are grateful for the opportunity to serve the Philippines again.
 Our operations have resumed at 5pm.”Featured Image: Justin Sullivan/Getty Images

 0